-Boors to RULE 40.
+Be Closed.
+RULE 40.
 A call of the house being Be Closed. ordered, the sergeant-at-arms shall close and lock the doors, and no member shall be allowed to leave the chamber.

-Sergeant to RULE 41.
-The clerk shall immedi-Bring in the ately call a roll of the members and Absentees. note the absentees, whose names shall be read and entered upon the journal in such manner as to show who are absent with leave and who are absent without leave.
+Bring in the ately call a roll of the members and Absentees. note the absentees, whose names shall be read and entered upon the journal in such manner as to show who are absent with leave and who are absent without leave.